tl2cents/RSA-PEM-Reconstructor/README.md

 A toolkit for reconstructing the RSA private key from a corrupted pem file.
 The toolkit is written in pure Python and uses the sage-based library for the RSA key reconstruction.
 Also, I include a modified version of the open source `C++` project [Reconstructing RSA Private Keys from Random Key Bits](https://hovav.net/ucsd/papers/hs09.html) in [rsa-bits](./rsa-bits/) which is easy to use with the scripts provided.

 Before using the toolkit, the corrupted pem file must contains the complete information of the rsa public key i.e. the modulus `n` and the public exponent `e`.
-If not, we must fix the corrupted pem file first with your public key information first.
+If not, we must fix the corrupted pem file first with public key information first.